NickGhignatti/casimo/docs/report.md

 /* Update position */
 b.position += b.velocity
 ```
-Other parameters that influence the boids' behavior are:
+Other parameters that influence the boids behavior are:
 - `MAX_SPEED`: maximum speed limit for boids
 - `PERCEPTION_RADIUS`: distance within which a boid perceives others
 - `AVOID_RADIUS`: minimum distance to avoid collisions